gplepage/vegas/doc/source/tutorial.rst

     from different iterations do not agree with each other to within errors.
-This means that ``neval`` is not sufficiently large to guarantee Gaussian behavior, and must be increased if the error estimates are to be trusted:
+This means that ``neval`` is not sufficiently large to guarantee Gaussian behavior, and must be increased if the error estimates are to be trusted.

     ``integ(f)`` returns a weighted-average object,